mattiabonazza/Template-2/README.md

-# project_template
+# This is another template for the projects
 Project NANO
-2017-07-17
+2017-07-18
 Mattia Bonazza: mattia.bonazza<at>gmail.com

 # Data origin
-My nice intrument performances
+My nice instsument performances

 Project Description should go here
 # For the moment this is only a template